open2c/cooler/README.md

 ## A cool place to store your Hi-C

 Cooler is a support library for a **sparse, compressed, binary** persistent storage [format](http://cooler.readthedocs.io/en/latest/schema.html), also called cooler, used to store genomic interaction data, such as Hi-C contact matrices.

-The cooler file format is a reference implementation of a genomic matrix data model using [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) as the container format.
-The `cooler` package includes [command line tools](http://cooler.readthedocs.io/en/latest/cli.html) and [Python API](http://cooler.readthedocs.io/en/latest/api.html) for creating, querying and manipulating cooler files.
+The cooler file format is an implementation of a genomic matrix data model using [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) as the container format.
+The `cooler` package includes a suite of [command line tools](http://cooler.readthedocs.io/en/latest/cli.html) and a [Python API](http://cooler.readthedocs.io/en/latest/api.html) to facilitate creating, querying and manipulating cooler files.

 To get started: